tr3ck3r/linklight/exercises/aws/ansible_engine/3-instances/README.md

 The first module we use is ec2_ami_find, which allows us to find the right AMI for the region.
 AMIs can have different IDs, or not even exist in other regions, so this is a good way to ensure we get what we want!

-In this case, we're finding and selecting the latest RHEL8 image, provided by Red Hat (owner), and saving the output to a variable 'ami_find'
+In this case, we're finding and selecting the latest RHEL7.6 GA image, provided by Red Hat (owner), and saving the output to a variable 'ami_find'

 ```bash
  - name: Find latest RedHat Linux AMI to use